-We have established Hair Rebonding do damages the hair as not all the disulfide bonds that broke will reform agin.
+We have established Hair Rebonding does damages the hair as not all the disulfide bonds that broke will reform again.
 Thus if something goes wrong or if your hair isn’t compatible with the treatment, you risk severely damaging your long locks.

 Keratin Smoothening Treatment VS Hair Rebonding

-Personally we at Style are a big fan of Keratin Smoothening Treatment as Keratin Smoothening Treatment we actually add more keratin into your hair while for Hair Rebonding chemicals are used to modify and restructure the very shape of your hair losing about 10 percent of keratin during the process.
-Keratin Smoothening treated hair also has the flexibilty to be styled anyway but not hair that has rebonded.
+Personally, we at Style are big fans of Keratin Smoothening Treatment as Keratin Smoothening Treatment We add more keratin into your hair while Hair Rebonding chemicals are used to modify and restructure the very shape of your hair losing about 10 per cent of keratin during the process.
+Keratin Smoothening treated hair also has the flexibility to be styled anyway but not the hair that has rebonded.

 Hair Rebonding then Keratin Smoothening Treatment

-This is one of the most disgusting way of upselling more services by the black sheeps in this industry.
-Yet we have so many ill informed clients falling for it.
-In my opinion there's absolutely no need for it.
-After hair rebonding your hair cuticles are tight shut so there's no way the treatment would stay.
+This is one of the most disgusting ways of upselling more services by the black sheep in this industry.
+Yet we have so many ill-informed clients falling for it.
+In my opinion, there's no need for it unless the hair was damaged after rebonding.
+In that case, only then will; keratin works by sealing up the split and damaged bits.
+After hair rebonding your hair cuticles are tightly shut so there's no way the treatment would stay.